OpenCOBOL environment variables, external functions

 I've been playing with OpenCOBOL today.
 In particular, I wanted to figure out two things: 1) how to access environment variables, and 2) how to call an external C function and pass parameters.
 Here is an example.
-First, the COBOL code:
+First, the COBOL code (Updated 2019/07/20, to work with GNU Cobol 1.1.0):

 IDENTIFICATION DIVISION.